Annual Gifting As Part Of Your Estate Plan

 Many individuals are interested in reducing their exposure to estate taxes by transferring cash and other assets to family members.
 By making yearly or one-time gifts, they seek to decrease their estate, and in so doing, reduce the amount of estate taxes that will be due upon death.

 Federal laws governing gift taxes are highly complex and continually evolving.
 To ensure you understand the current laws and any negative impacts your gifts could potentially have on your estate plan as a whole, speak with an experienced estate planning attorney at Brown Borkowski & Morrow.
 From our office in Farmington Hills, we offer tailored legal advice designed to help each client reach his or her estate plan goals.

 Annual Exclusion Gifting

 Annual exclusion gifting is common when parents want to gift money, corporate interests, shares of stock and other assets to their children.
-It is also common when someone gets a terminal illness and wants to remove money from the estate so the medical bills or nursing home expenses do not devour what the person has built over a lifetime.

 However, many people do not realize that once they gift an asset, they completely give up control over it.
 The receiver has full authority to make decisions regarding the gifted asset from that point on.

 Lifetime Exclusion Credit